Marijuana DUI Charges

 Some of the best defenses to Marijuana DUIs are simply that presence of THC in the blood does not indicate impairment.
 Further, law enforcement should obtain a warrant before collecting a blood sample to test for THC.
 If they don't, then your rights have been violated and you have a defense.

-What Happens to my Driver's License?
+What Happens to my Driver's License for a Marijuana DUI?

 There are rarely consequences with the DMV for Marijuana DUIs, unless law enforcement alleges you refused a chemical test or the DMV thinks you are addicted to marijuana.